 Clare and her community of nuns lived in the convent of San Damiano in Assisi, which is still there today.
 She served the sick, waited on table, and washed the feet of the nuns who went out to beg.
 She came from prayer, it was said, with her face so shining it dazzled those about her.
 She suffered serious illness for the last 27 years of her life.
 Her influence was such that popes, cardinals and bishops often came to consult her—but she never left the walls of San Damiano.

 A well-known story concerns her prayer and trust.
 She had the Blessed Sacrament placed on the walls of the convent when it faced attack by invading Saracens, who were Muslims.
 She prayed for Christ to protect them, and she told her sisters not to be afraid.
 In the face of Jesus Christ in the Blessed Sacrament, the invaders ran away, and the sisters were safe.

-Clare is also the patron saint of television.
+In 1958 Pope Pius XII designated St. Clare as the patron saint of television.
 One Christmas Eve, when she was too sick to get up from her bed to get to Mass, she was very disappointed.
 She prayed that God would allow her to take part in the Mass.
 Although she was more than a mile away she saw Mass on the wall of her dormitory.
 So clear was the vision that the next day she could name the friars at the celebration.

 Basilica of St. Clare in Assisi.